Skip to main content

 Thank you for standing up for your library.

 When we asked, you and thousands of people across Ohio sent emails, letters, and made phone calls to our state legislators to support quality library funding.
 In response, our legislators did not restore the Public Library Fund (PLF).
-Instead, the House passed their own budget, which still eliminates the PLF and moves public library funding to a yearly appropriation.
+Instead, the House and now the Senate, have both passed their own budget propsals, which still eliminate the PLF and move public library funding to a yearly appropriation.

 An appropriation is a far more vulnerable funding mechanism that can easily be eliminated in a single budget—unlike the Public Library Fund, which is written into Ohio law.
 This piece of law about the PLF states that libraries will be funded with a percentage of Ohio’s annual revenue.
 This percentage might increase or decrease each year when state revenue fluctuates.
 In fact, in 2024, libraries received the same dollar amount as in 2000 because revenue was down.
 Despite the fluctuations, this method of library funding works.
 Ohio has used the PLF method for over 100 years with amazing results.
 In 2023, Ohioans visited their local libraries more than 44.6 million times (the equivalent of 434 sold-out Buckeye football games at Ohio Stadium).
 Those library visits keep increasing each year.

 Why do legislators suddenly want to change everything?
 Even if they do, there’s still money for libraries, isn’t there?